eNOW RAYFRIGERATION™ STORY

 Major TRU manufacturers recently met new emissions regulations by switching to smaller diesel engines (<25 hp) that are currently not regulated.
 While more efficient, these smaller TRU diesel engines do not do much to reduce the emissions of NOX, particulate matter, or ROG/VOCs.
 Consequently, fleet owners and operators are seeking improvements in fuel use, environmental performance, and productivity without compromising food product safety.

 The Solution: eNow Rayfrigeration™ Trailers

 After four years of research and development, eNow has developed a truly green eTRU – a transport refrigeration unit based on a renewable power supply – solar.
-And because its design and operation are quite simple, it can cut fleet operating and maintenance costs by more than 50%.
+And because its design and operation are quite simple, it can cut fleet operating and maintenance costs by up to 50%.

 When paired with Wabash MSC reefer trailer technology, the eNow all-electric, solar-based solution, offers a full 12-hour route duration without using either the truck engine or a reefer engine to supply power to reefer unit.
 Importantly, the system maintains a constant temperature (within approximately +/- 5°F) during both long-duration deliveries and on routes with as many as 10 to 20 daily door openings for deliveries.
 And on occasions when the delivery truck is out-of-service, it can be connected to shore power at a distribution center.

 The eNow solar-electric refrigeration system is designed for single, medium-temperature refrigeration applications such as dairy and produce, as well as frozen food applications such as poultry.